metalheadshubham/SUTRA/README.md

 The key insight: two independent answers from a small model expose different failure modes.
 The critique identifies them.
 The large model synthesizes a solution that avoids all identified failures.

-This is not prompt chaining.
-It is anonymous peer review applied to LLM outputs — the same mechanism that improves human engineering decisions applied to model inference.
+This is anonymous peer review applied to LLM outputs — the same mechanism that improves human engineering decisions applied to model inference.

 ---